Julio-AV/Car-Tracking-Blockchain/src/data/README.md

-This directory is to copy the temporary simulation files that will be copied to the containers
+This directory is to copy the temporary simulation files that will be copied to the containers, it should be empty if data is removed after simulations.